tsabunkar/aws-developer-prep/ec2/ec2.md

   - Classic Load Balancers- if your application stop responding, the ELB(Classic Load Balancer) responds with 504 Error.
 This means that the application is having issue.
 This could be either at web-server layer or the DB Layer.
 ERROR 504
 - When a Client(124.25.53.1) hits the load balancer suppose 10.0.0.23 -> now load balancer intenal hits the web sever 10.0.0.23, but we have a use-case whee we want to know to the client who had made the requst.
 This can be achived via - X-Forwarded-For (124.25.53.1)

+---

 EXAM Tips :

 - 504 Error Means the gateway had timeout.
 This means that the application not responding within the idle timeout period.
 To troubleshoot this issue : Debug your Web-serer or your DB Server
 - If you need the Ip4 Address of your end user, Look for the X-Forwarded-For Header.

+---

+COMPLETE EXAM TIPS :

+- On Demand - allow you to pay a fixed rate by hour (or by the second) with no commitment.
+- Reserved - provides you with a capacity reservation, and offer a significant discount on the hourly charge for an instance.
+1 year or 3 year terms
+- Spot - enables you to bid whatever price you want for instance capacity, providing for even greater savings if your applications have flexible start and end times.
+- Dedicated Hosts - Physical EC2 server dedicated for your use.
+Dedicated Hosts can help you redice costs by allowing you to use your exisiting server-bound software licenses.
+- If a spot instnace is terminated by Amazon EC2, you will not be charged for a particular hour of usage.
+However, if you terminate the instance yourself, you will be charged for the complete hour in which the instance ran.
+- FIGHT DR MC PX!
+- SSD
+  - General purpose SSD: balance price and performance for a wide varitey of workloads.
+  - Provisioned IOPS SSD: Highest-performance SSD voulme for mission-critical low-latency or high-throuput workloads.
+- Magentic
+  - Throughput Optimized HDD: Low cost HDD volume designed for frequently accessed, throughput-intensive workloads.
+  - Cold HDD: Lowset cost HDD volumen designed for less frequently accessed workloads
+  - Magentic: Previous Generation.
+Can be a boot volumne.
+- 3 Types of Load Balancer (elb- elastic load balancer)
+  - Application load Balancer
+  - Network Load Balancer
+  - Classic Load Balancer
+- 504 Error means the gateway has timed out.
+This means that the application not responding within the idle timeout period.
+  - trobule shoot the application not.
+Is it the web server or db server ?
+- If you need th Ipv4 address of you end user, look for the X-Forwaded-For header.
+- Route 53 is amazons DNS Service
+- Allows you to map your domanin names to
+  - EC2 Instances
+  - Load balancers
+  - S3 buckets
+- Least Privilege: Always give your users the minimum amount of access required.
+- Create Groups: Assign your users to groups.
+Your users will automatically inherit the permissions of the groups.
+The groups permissions are assigned using policy documents.
+- Secret Access Key: You will see this only once.
+If you do not save it, you can delete the Key Pair (Access Key ID and Secret Access Key) and regenerate it.
+You will need to run aws configure again.
+- Do not use just once access key: Do not create just one access key and share that with all your developers.
+If someone leaves the company on bad terms, then you will need to delete the key and create a new one and every developer would then need to update their keys.
+Instead create one key pair per developer.
+- You can use the CLI on your PC: you can install the CLI on your MAC, Linux or PC.
+I should use S3 to store all my files up in the cloud.
+- Roles allow you to not use Access Key ID's and Secret Access Keys
+- Roles are perferred from a security perspective.
+- Roles are controlled by policies.
+- You can change a policy on a role and it will take immediate affect
+- You can attach and detach roles to running EC2 instances without having to stop or terminate these instances.
+- You can encrypt the root device volume (the volume the OS is installed on) using OS level encryption.
+- You can encrypt the root device volume by first taking a snapshot of that volume, and then creating a copy of that snap with encryption.
+You can then make an AMI of this snap and deploy the encrypted root device volumne.
+- You can encrypt additional attached volumes using the console, CLI or API
+- RDS : OLTP (Online transaction processing)
+  - SQL
+    - MySQL
+    - PostgresSQL
+    - Oracle
+    - Aurora
+    - MariaDB
+  - NoSQL
+    - DynamoDB
+- Redshift : OLAP (Online Analytical Processing) [Dataware housing service]
+- Elasticcache - In Memeory Caching
+  - Memcached
+  - Redis
+- Multi-AZ is for Disaster Recovery only.
+It is not primarly used for improving performance.
+For performance improvement you need Read Replicas.
+- Read Replica DB
+  - Used for scaling, not for disaster Management
+  - Must have automatic backups turned on in order to deply a read replica.
+  - You can have up to 5 read replica copies of any db's.
+  - You can have read replicas of read replicas (but watch out for latency).
+  - Each read replica will have it own DNS endpoint.
+  - You can have read replicas that have Mult-AZ.
+  - You can create read replicas of Multi-AX source db's.
+  - Read replicas can be promoted to be their own db's.
+This breaks the replication.
+- You can have a read replica in a second region (for MySQL and MariaDB)
+- Typically, you will be given a scenario where a particular db is under stress/load.
+You may be asked which service you should use to alleivate this.
+(Elasticache if your db is read-heavy)
+- Elasticache is good choice if your db is particularly read-heavy and not prone to frequent changing.
+- Redshift is a good answer if the reason your db is feeling stress bcoz - Management keep running OLAP transactions on it etc.
+- Use Memcached if
+  - Object caching is your primary goal
+  - You want to keep things as simple as possible.
+  - You want to scale your cahce horizontally (scale out)
+- Use Redis if
+  - You have advanced data types, such as lists, hashes and sets
+  - You are doing data sorting and ranking (such as leader-boards)
+  - Data perisitence
+  - Multi AZ
+  - Pub/Sub capabilites are needed.